Española Island or Hood Description

-Arriving to Gardner Bay, we will prep our snorkel gear and wetsuits and jump overboard!
+We will prep our snorkel gear and wetsuits and jump overboard!
 The snorkel activity is in a protected bay.
 The water isn’t too deep, and it’s a good thing, because the ocean floor is littered with various species of sea stars, corals, and urchins.
 Schools of fish, sea lions, rays, and maybe even sea turtles and Galapagos sharks can be found in this site.
 Above water, the cliffs provide refuge for Nazca boobie birds, sea lions, and Sally Lightfoot crabs.
 Back on the boat, both hot and cold drinks are awaiting you, as well as a snack of fresh fruit from our highlands farm.

 But first, lunch!
 Our crew will serve you up a fresh and filling lunch to refuel your body before we disembark and begin our 2-hour hike.
 Closed-toe shoes are recommended for the rocky trail, but we have a “wet landing” first, a quick ride on the zodiac from boat to beach.

 On the beach, we will first notice the fine white sand and the black lava rocks, hiding the marine iguanas and Sally Lightfoot crabs, maybe even some slumbering sea lions!
 Keep on the lookout for lava lizards and Galapagos snakes (harmless, like a common garden snake).
 Your Naturalist Guide will assist in pointing out all the wildlife found along the trail, from the Nazca boobies, Galapagos Mockingbirds, to the famous Waved Albatross found nesting in the area from April to December, colonies of marine iguanas, Galapagos Hawks, Galapagos Doves, warbler finch, and the large-billed cactus finch, also endemic to the island.
 Most of the trail meanders along the rocky shore, and the turquoise waters crash onto the rocks, providing light ocean spray and a cool breeze to enjoy your trek.